Kabul River: Course

 The Kabul River, which measures 700 km long, rises in the Sanglākh Range at Sar Čašma, located at an elevation of 14,000 feet above sea level in the Kōh-e Bābā mountains northwest of Kabul.
 It passes through the cities of Kabul and Jalalabad in Afghanistan.
 Its large drainage basin covers the eastern provinces of Nangarhār, Kunar, Laghmān, Lōgar, Kabul, Kāpisā, Parwān, Panjshēr, and Bāmyān before it flows into Khyber Pakhtunkhwa in Pakistan some 25 km north of the Durand Line border crossing at Torkham.

 In Khyber Pakhtunkhwa, the river passes through the cities of Peshawar, Charsadda, and Nowshera.
-The major tributaries of the Kabul River are the Logar, Panjshir, Alingar, Surkhab, Kunar, Bara, and Swat rivers.
+The major tributaries of the Kabul River are the Logar, Panjshir, Alingar, Surkhab, Chitral, Bara, and Swat rivers.